BrandingNovation/weedhead-beats-store/ADD_GEMINI_KEY_TO_COOLIFY.md

 ## ✅ Your API Key

-Your Gemini API key: `AIzaSyBxmaE_J4wlwKsyRN0y24OMk8NLJd7EgYY`
+Your Gemini API key: `your-gemini-api-key-here` (get it from https://aistudio.google.com/app/apikey)

 ---